 2001-2004, Impact of landfill leachate, from non-engineered chemical landfill site, on the far field aquatic environment, development of a pollution control, mitigation and remediation package.

 Michelle has supervised 7 PhD students and 100+ Masters projects.
-She has also acted as an External examiner for 5 PhDs and 2 MPhils.
+She has also acted as an external examiner and internal examiner for PhDs and MPhils.

 Current PhD projects include: